Soujannita95/ATM4110/content/environment/howtouse.md

 ```
 Then IPython shows the copied lines below.
 This is particularly useful if you need to run a few lines of your python script.

-IPython allows you to open the text file with exclamation mark (!) while you are in IPython.
+IPython allows you to open the text file with an exclamation mark (!) while you are in IPython.
 ```
 In [5]: !vim ctof.py
 ```
 This makes ```%paste``` really useful because you can open your script and get the necessary lines without leaving IPython.

 ##### 3. Using Python in the terminal
 You do not launch python to execute python scripts.
-In terminal, you can run your script by
+In the terminal, you can run your script by
 ```
 $ python ctof.py
 ```